ahmadfajar/vue-mdbootstrap-docs/src/docs/components/toggle-field.md

 ## Used With Other Input Controls

 `<bs-button-toggle-field>` main purpose is to be used as a form element.
+Additionally, they can be integrated with external validator such as [vuelidate](https://www.npmjs.com/package/vuelidate).
 Example below, shows you how to mixed `<bs-button-toggle-field>` with other form elements.

 :::demo
 ```html